gismram78/angular-stack/chapter1/angular-2-getting-started/introduction-to-components.md

 * Declarations section: array of components which belong to this module
 * Imports section: array of external modules \(own, angular modules or third-party\)
 * `BrowserModule`: it is a module every browser application must import.
 It is important to application service providers such as error handling
 * Bootstrap section: defines the startup component of the application .
-This startup must contain the selector used in the index,html
+This startup must contain the selector used in the index.html

 ```
 import { BrowserModule } from '@angular/platform-browser';